 All decision making will be done jointly between you and your multi-disciplinary team (MDT).
 Your doctors will help you to understand the advantages and disadvantages of what is being proposed so that you can be confident in the decisions taken, and satisfied that your individual needs and wishes have been fully considered.

-Your specialist nurse will also make an assessment of your general health and fitness – known as Holistic Needs Assessment – and consider any underlying health problems.
+Your nurse specialist will also make an assessment of your general health and fitness – known as Holistic Needs Assessment – and consider any underlying health problems.
 It is also important that they understand what home and family issues need to be considered as well as any practical concerns, as these might also have an impact on your health and treatment choices.
 This process will also help you to manage your own care much more effectively so that you will know when and how to ask for help.

 Patients sometimes choose to seek a second opinion from another specialist or hospital.
 This may be at the suggestion of family members keen to ensure all possible treatment options are being explored.
 Or it may be that patients are unhappy regarding their treatment pathway or decisions that have been made by their current team.

 We would recommend that you discuss your concerns with your GP or specialist first.
-It may be that talking things through can address some of your worries, allowing you to continue on your current pathway uninterrupted.
+It may be that talking things through can address some of your concerns, allowing you to continue on your current pathway uninterrupted.

 It is possible to get a second opinion by asking your GP or your current specialists to refer you on.
 Asking for a second opinion can feel uncomfortable, but it shouldn't be an issue.
 Most doctors would prefer that you are confident in your team and the treatment being planned.

 Generally speaking, we wouldn't recommend delaying treatment in order to have a second opinion.
 However, some patients feel that it is worth taking the time to look at other options before starting treatment.
 You can search for another specialist on our find a specialist webpage.